The Benefits & Challenges of Attending Online Business School as a Working Adult

 An online business school is an excellent choice for many working professionals to achieve their goal of earning a business degree such as an MBA.
 Whether the goal is career advancement, increased earnings potential, or personal achievement, the benefits from completing your undergraduate or graduate business degree will last a lifetime.

-David is an Assistant Professor in the Forbes School of Business® at Ashford University.
+Written by David Mackusick, JD, CPA, former Assistant Professor in the Forbes School of Business® at Ashford University.

 National Association of Colleges and Employers.
 (September, 2014).
 NACE salary survey.
 Retrieved from http://www.naceweb.org/uploadedFiles/Content/static-assets/downloads/executive-summary/2014-september-salary-survey-executive-summary.pdf.